Espresso House: Locations

-As of February 2022 there were more than 487 stores in the following countries:
+As of April 2023, there were 510 stores in the following countries:

 Impact

 Espresso House has been compared to Starbucks in North America in regards to its ubiquity and spread.
 In Norway, the chain has become a symbol of gentrification and "commercial monoculture".

 In January 2022 the Finnish investigative journalism show M.O.T reported multiple occasions of mismanagement, hygiene related issues and employees having monthly working hours exceeding lawful limits.